do they even know what they really want?

 The second common reason for ‘wide-open’ technical job listings is the company doesn’t fully understand what problems they have or what skills are needed to solve them.
 Taking a position when the company hasn’t defined or is even sure what their problems are is bound to be a disaster.

 Companies who know what problems they are trying to solve, make hiring decisions based on their belief that the candidate can solve that problem.
 Because many technical problems, especially data science ones, can be solved in a variety of ways it can be hard to hone in on a single set of skills or experiences.
 If you think you have the skills and abilities to solve the problems, even if you don’t meet every detail of the technical job listings, it may be worth it to submit your resume.

 Unclear or poorly defined position descriptions (and ultimately postings) are often written by staff or consultants that don’t have enough technical expertise.
 This can be especially true when using an existing job description and ‘updating it’ to reflect the latest technology.
 They can also search the internet to look for similar technical job listings.
 This can easily lead to copying terms and descriptions that seem to apply to the position they are looking to fill.

 A better solution is to include the hiring manager in the process, to make sure the position description is more exact and reflects what is needed to solve the actual problem.
 Read our recent post on Why Hiring Managers Need to Be Part of the Recruiting Process to learn more.

 A professional technical recruiter can also be helpful.
 Because of their need to be current on what’s going on in their field, they can work with you to create the most accurate job description and posting for technical job listings.

 GATE has more than a decade of experience in the technology recruiting field and we will work with you to produce the best job listing and find the right candidates to fill it.
-Give us a call at 877-534-3269, drop us an email!
+Give us a call at 877-369-GATE, drop us an email!